xitu/gold-miner/article/2021/RabbitMQ-and-SpringBoot-for-Real-Time-Messaging.md

 }
 ```

-Ship → Station: Each ship already has a channel of communication with the station for their regular update.
+**Ship → Station**: Each ship already has a channel of communication with the station for their regular update.
 We can take a shortcut here and use the same routing key for sending individual messages to the station.

 ```
 @Configuration